jf-geo/parallel-processor/README.md

 # parallel-processor
- A python class for parallelizing functions.
+ A python class for parallelizing functions across the cores of a single computer.
 Created with large raster processing jobs in mind.
 Uses multiprocessing module.

 Made available under a [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.